Gurobi/gurobi-ai-modeling/source/prompting-basics.rst

 Modelling in mathematical optimization is a discipline that requires multiple skills working in tandem:

 1. **Domain knowledge** to translate a business problem into objectives and constraints
-2. **Mathematics** to translate these into mathematical equations
+2. **Mathematics** to translate these objectives and constraints into mathematical equations
 3. **Modelling API usage** to translate the mathematical equations into code that represent them and retrieve the results

-Most people working in the field of Operations Research that do this kind of work have had extensive training on order to achieve these skills, and it's often not considered a skill you can pick up over the weekend.
+Most people working in the field of Operations Research that do this kind of work have had extensive academic and professional training on order to achieve these skills, and these are generally not considered skills you can pick up over the weekend.
 This sadly leaves optimization out of the toolbox of many people that could benefit from it.

-However, if you take a second look at the three skills listed above, all of them involve some kind of translation step.
-With the advent of LLMs, we might be able to leverage tools like ChatGPT to assist us with some of the parts that make optimization challenging for most of us mortals.
+However, if you take a second look at the three skills listed above, all of them involve some kind of manner of translation.
+With the advent of LLMs, we might be able to leverage tools like ChatGPT to assist us with some of the parts that make optimization challenging for most of us mere mortals.

 In the coming chapters we aim to explain through which steps LLMs can help with mathematical modelling and propose a practical approach to bring it into the hands of users that have no prior knowledge of optimization.
+Let us first start with some basic LLM concepts.

 Persona
 -------